 PEIMS attendance data are used to build each cohort of students.
 Each cohort is identified by the starting grade and anticipated year of graduation.
-For example, students who attended Grade 9 in Texas public schools for the first time in 2012-13 make up the class of 2016 Grade 9 cohort.
+For example, students who attended Grade 9 in Texas public schools for the first time in 2013-14 make up the class of 2017 Grade 9 cohort.
 Students who did not attend Grade 9 in Texas public schools that year but entered the system over the next three years were added to the cohort if, in the year they entered, they were in the grade level expected for the cohort.
 Each cohort was tracked using PEIMS data through the four or more years of the cohort.
-Students in the class of 2016 were tracked into the fall semester following their anticipated graduation date of spring 2016.
+Students in the class of 2017 were tracked into the fall semester following their anticipated graduation date of spring 2017.
 Students in previous cohorts were tracked into the fall semester one or more years following their anticipated graduation date.

-Any student who was determined to be a graduate, continuer, GED certificate recipient, or dropout was counted in the class of 2016.
+Any student who was determined to be a graduate, continuer, TxCHSE recipient, or dropout was counted in the class of 2017.
 This included students who began Grade 9 in Texas public schools, as well as students who later entered Texas public schools in the grade level expected for the cohort and were added to the cohort.
 A student whose final status could not be determined was not included as a member of the class.
-A student who left the Texas public school system during the time period covered for reasons other than graduating, receiving GED certificates, or dropping out was not included as a member of the class.
+A student who left the Texas public school system during the time period covered for reasons other than graduating, receiving a TxCHSE, or dropping out was not included as a member of the class.

 A student may be reported with more than one special demographic characteristic or as participating in more than one special instructional program.
 Program participation is assigned to a student based on data elements reported on the student's last record of attendance.
-Demographic characteristics also are assigned based on data reported on the student's last record of attendance, except in the cases of: (a) students identified as English language learners (ELLs) at any time while attending Texas public schools, (b) students identified as ELLs at any time while attending Grades 9-12 in Texas public schools, and (c) students identified as homeless at any time while attending Grades 9-12 in Texas public schools.
-For example, if the student last attended in 2015-16 and was identified as a migrant that year, the student is included in rate calculations for migrant students.
+For example, if the student last attended in 2016-17 and was identified as gifted and talented that year, the student is included in rate calculations for gifted and talented students.
+Demographic characteristics also are assigned based on data reported on the student's last record of attendance, except in the cases of students identified: (a) as English language learners (ELLs) at any time while attending Texas public schools, (b) as ELLs at any time while attending Grades 9-12 in Texas public schools, or (d) as homeless at any time while attending Grades 9-12 in Texas public schools.